yanelys-mena/yanelys-mena/README.md

 I am an experienced Software engineer specialized in developing web applications with a strong focus on both front-end and back-end technologies.
 My expertise includes ReactJS, Node.js, and TypeScript, allowing me to build and integrate REST APIs, design UX-focused features, and ensure high performance and scalability.
 I really enjoy building beautiful UI that is intuitive and east to use for users.

 In my recent role at Markforged, I optimized backend API responses, refactored legacy code, delivered high stake projects like custom dashboards, and integrated payment processing with Stripe to enhance user experience.
-I also provided mentorship to junior developers and led projects to ensure seamless application performance.

 I am passionate about writing clean, maintainable code and enjoy tackling complex problems.
 I thrive in collaborative environments and am always eager to learn new technologies and contribute to my team’s success